Skip to Content

 Key Features of the Odoo Sales Module

-The Odoo Sales module provides the core tools businesses need to manage quotations, pricing, customers, invoicing logic, and sales reporting in a structured ERP environment.
+The Odoo Sales module provides the core tools businesses need to manage quotations, pricing, customers, invoicing logic, and sales reporting in a structured ERP platform.
 Its value comes from keeping commercial data connected with products, customers, delivery status, billing, and business reporting.

 Quotation Management